 It could be very cold at this time but that does have its advantages especially as Lhasa gets very busy with domestic tourists now.

 You want to cover a lot of ground so your outline is probably enough.
 There is a slight advantage in doing your itinerary downriver so perhaps: Shanghai - Lhasa - Chengdu - Shanghai (assuming return tix from Shanghai).
 Since you will probably only go to Tibet once it might be worth trying to add in the loop to Shigatse/Gyantse.
-From Shanghai you could easily include Suzhou or Hangzhou. over 6 years ago
+From Shanghai you could easily include Suzhou or Hangzhou. almost 7 years ago

 I have only been to Tibet from Kathmandu but my understanding is that every foreigner needs a special visa for Tibet and you can only go with an authorised guide no matter from where you enter - even China.
 Check out the visa requirements early so as not to be disappointed.
 It will be very cold in Tibet at that time.
 You can search the internet for more information on the best things to see around Lhasa in the short amount of time that you have.
-Try this link for more info http://blog.snowliontours.com/2010/04/lhasa-day-trips/ over 3 years ago
+Try this link for more info http://blog.snowliontours.com/2010/04/lhasa-day-trips/ almost 4 years ago